palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 ==============================

 .. note:: Studio stores scores for all problems, but scores only count
-          toward a student’s final grade if they are in a subsection that is graded.
+          toward a student's final grade if they are in a subsection that is graded.

 This setting specifies the maximum number of points possible for the